Wine Tasting in Italy on a budget

 We rented our car through, Sixt because the pick up location was right by our hostel and they seemed to offer affordable prices.
 At first we were assigned a Fiat and were so excited to drive like real Italians.
 The fiat was a stick shift though and neither myself nor Morgan were very comfortable driving one on unfamiliar roads.
 So we went with the cheapest automatic which was an Audi, and we had no complaints.
 The total cost was about 55 euros or about $62.

-This option may not be best for everyone, especially if you are a light weight.
-I encourage everyone who chooses this to drink responsibly and drive safely, and if you ever face any legal concerns regarding drinking and driving, consulting a personal injury lawyer can offer helpful guidance.
+This option may not be best for everyone, especially if you are a lightweight.
+I encourage everyone who chooses this to drink responsibly and drive safely, and if you ever face any legal concerns regarding drinking and driving, consult experienced personal injury lawyers.
+It’s because consulting a personal injury lawyer can offer helpful guidance.
+Injured in Palm Bay, FL?
+The personal injury lawyers from Kogan & DiSalvo law firm can help.

 Once we rented the car we had to figure out where to go.
 I went back to a few blog posts and Yelp reviews I had looked at earlier and just started calling wineries with decent reviews.
 The first one that said they were open and accepted walk-ins we went to.